Jesseee9/Enterprise-IT-Operations-and-Workflow/README.md

 ---

-### Day 5: Entra ID User Lifecycle via Graph API
+#### Day 5: Entra ID User Lifecycle via Graph API
-**Scenario:** A new contractor needs a cloud identity created and verified.
+Scenario: A new contractor needs a cloud identity created and verified.
 Python handles the full workflow via Microsoft Graph API — no portal required.

-**Workflow:**
+Workflow:
 1. Run the Entra ID provisioning script:
 ```
 python scripts/entra_provision.py --display "Test Contractor" --upn testcontractor@yourdomain.onmicrosoft.com --password TempPass1!
 ```
-2. The script authenticates to Graph API, creates the user in Entra ID, raises a ServiceNow incident, logs the action to `IT_Audit_Log.csv`, and resolves the incident
+2. The script authenticates to Graph API, creates the user in Entra ID, raises a ServiceNow incident, logs the action to IT_Audit_Log.csv, and resolves the incident
-3. Open Azure Portal > Entra ID > Users — confirm the account exists and shows as active
+3. Open Entra ID > Users — confirm the account exists and shows as active
 4. Run the lookup script to verify:
 ```
 python scripts/entra_lookup.py --upn testcontractor@yourdomain.onmicrosoft.com